 Humanising services is about creating those purposeful touch points that become those memorable moments for your ideal customer and position your brand head and shoulders over any alternative.
-It is based on the principal of don’t tell me, show me and emphasises the important of designing a customer journey that is alive, interactive and delivers every time.
+It is based on the principle of don’t tell me, show me and emphasises the importance of designing a customer journey that is alive, interactive and delivers every time.

 Strategic Service Design was created out of my interest in Service Design.

 Service Design is an interdisciplinary approach that combines many different tools and disciplines.
-It is evolving as an approach and a new emerging field.
+It is evolving as an approach and a newly emerging field.
 The five principals of *Service Design thinking are:

-- User Centred – the services should be experienced through the customer eyes
+- User Centred – the services should be experienced through the customer’s eyes

 - Co-creative – all stakeholders should be involved in the service design process